Deep-tomography: iterative velocity model building with deep learning: Introduction

 \section{Introduction}

 Velocity model building(VMB) is an important problem in exploration geophysics.
 The accuracy of the velocity model used in migration algorithms is responsible for the correct imaging and focusing of the subsurface structures, which directly affects the exploration success rate.
-The most used and investigated methods for VMB are Tomography \cite[]{tomo,RAYTOMO} and Full-Wave Inversion (FWI) \cite[]{tarantola,pratt}.
-Both are inverse methods that depend on expert human curating and computational capacity to obtain an accurate model.
+Among the most used and investigated methods we can mention Tomography \cite[]{tomo,RAYTOMO}, Stereotomography \cite[]{stereo01,stereo02,stereo03}, Migration Velocity Analysis (MVA) \cite[]{MVA1,MVA2} and Full-Wave Inversion (FWI) \cite[]{tarantola,pratt}.
+Based on inverse problem methods, they estimate the model iteratively and depend on expert human curating and computational capacity to obtain an accurate result.

-In Tomography, the model should be constructed iteratively, mainly because Tomography inverts linearly a problem that is non-linear and also due to the instability of the inverse method.
-The iterative process starts from a low-resolution model, roughly representing the subsurface model.
-The initial model is the input velocity for migrating seismic data.
-Over the migrated data, velocity errors are measured and are backpropagated by the Tomography, defining a new model.
+MVA methods, which use as input the migration results to update the velocity model, attract great research interest since they work with the seismic data in the same domain as the velocity model.
+The model update can be ray-based, also called tomographic methods \cite[]{Stork,tomo10} or based on the wave-equation \cite[]{WEMVA}.
+Tomography applies linear iterations to solve a nonlinear problem.
+To mitigate the instability of the inverse method, the iterations start from a low-resolution model, usually a heavily smoothed version of the interval velocity obtained from the Dix formula \cite[]{DIX} or other technique that produces a low-resolution approximation of the actual model \cite[e.g.,][]{init01}.
+Then, velocity errors are measured over the migrated data and are backpropagated by the Tomography, defining a new model.
 This new model presents fewer velocity errors when compared with its predecessor and is the input to a new iteration.
 The next iteration starts migrating the seismic data with the model obtained in the previous iteration.
-Then, successive iterations are applied to update the model, increasing its accuracy and improving the migrated image \cite[]{tomotut,tomo10,tomo2}.
+Then, successive iterations are applied to the model, increasing its accuracy and improving the migrated image \cite[]{tomotut,tomo10}.